 "There was a war, and hysteria allows and permits and commands almost anything.
 So you have to find enemies; you have to find the spies and the fifth columnists."

 Following Navy service and graduate school, I taught and wrote about American history at Humboldt State University.

 When I retired from teaching history, I turned to writing fiction.
-Leaving 'facts' behind (not easy!), I try to say something every morning—'Telling Lies for Fun and Profit!'
-As you might expect, some of my stories have historical themes—'Illusions' and 'Infamy!' for example.
-Others are semi-autobiographical or explore art history or obsessive collectors or immigration—even pole dancers!.
-Crime, of course, is a central element.
+I try to say something every morning—'Telling Lies for Fun and Profit!'
+Some of my stories have historical themes—'Illusions' and 'Infamy!' for example.
+Others are semi-autobiographical or explore art history, obsessive collection, or immigration—even pole dancers!.
+Crime, of course, is central.

 Whether you’re a history buff or someone who just enjoys a good yarn, there's a book here for you.